PowerShell/PowerShell-RFC/Draft-Accepted/RFCXXXX-Command-Shell-Integration.md

 Similar to `tabCompletion`, alternate shells can choose to adopt their own mechanism for registering these extensions under their shell specific key.

+In the case of PowerShell, predictors and feedback providers are assemblies so the value is the path to the assembly instead of a `.ps1` script.
+To enable support for MSIX installed tools and not load the dll directly from their location, PowerShell will copy the dll to the user's folder if it is not already there (SHA256 hash comparison) and load it from there:

+- On Unix, the dll will be copied to `$HOME/.local/share/powershell/Predictors` and `$HOME/.local/share/powershell/FeedbackProviders`
+- On Windows, the dll will be copied to `$HOME\AppData\Local\Microsoft\PowerShell\Predictors` and `$HOME\AppData\Local\Microsoft\PowerShell\FeedbackProviders`

 ## Alternate Proposals and Considerations